NetApp/Active-IQ-Unified-Manager/README.md

 ```

-07. Create a .sh file to install any additional libraries and modules or run the commands individually
+7. Create a .sh file to install any additional libraries and modules or run the commands individually.

 ```
 vi setup.sh
 ```

-Notes: \
+Notes:
 Change /etc/ansible to the directory your AIQUM playbook will be kept \
 Change username.usergroup to the user and group that will be setting up the ansible playbook